 Social Studies Curriculum in Urban Kindergarten Classrooms: An Opportunity for Theory and Measure Development: Social studies frameworks aim to prepare students for citizenship and civic engagement, yet there is no empirical evidence suggesting that such investments are a worthy goal.
 Kindergarten teachers in NYC public schools were asked guiding questions to explore the implementation of a civic-focused curriculum, document teacher’s views of children as developing citizens, and develop a Measure of Early Childhood Civic Engagement (MECCE).
 The following questions guide this study 1) How do kindergarten teachers implement, use and understand the civic-focused social studies curriculum and related benchmark items?
 (2) What are teacher’s views of children as emerging citizens?
 Study Two, Developing a Measure of Civic Engagement for Urban Children Living in Low-Income Contexts will utilize benchmark indicators from the state curriculum to develop and pilot the An additional component of this work will be to develop a measure of civic engagement for urban children living in low-income contexts.
 We will utilize benchmark indicators from the state curriculum to develop and pilot the MECCE.

 Together these studies will expand our understanding of the development of civic engagement for young children; deepen our knowledge of teacher’s perceptions of emerging citizens; document the implementation of civics in kindergarten where high-stakes practices for other areas are pressing and, develop the first teacher-report measure of civic engagement for kindergarten children (MECCE) by adapting and expanding items from the NYC Social Studies Practices curriculum.
+This project is funded by the Spencer Foundation New Civics Initiative.
 Currently, this project is in the data collection and analysis phase.

 Young Children & Opportunities for Play in Early Education Contexts: Data from the Early Childhood Time-Use in Schools Profile (ECTUS-P) is used to explore how, why and what type of classroom-based activities kindergarten children engage in, with a particular focus on how assessment time and accountability practices shape these experiences.
 Currently, this project is in the dissemination phase.